 Northern Plains Campground

 All of the sites at Northern Plains Campground, except the ones in Kettle Creek Loop have electric hookups, but no water hookups.
 Both vault and flush toilets are available depending on what loop you are camping in and dump stations are also available.
-This another campground popular campground for fishers and boaters since it is located close to the north boat ramp and marina.
+This is a popular campground for fishers and boaters since it is located close to the north boat ramp and marina.
 If you want to stay in Northern Plains Campground, especially in an RV, you should make a reservation ahead of time.
 Some of the turns in this campground may be difficult for larger RVs, but not impossible to make.
-Since it is the largest of the campgrounds, it is likely to be the most noisy, but many visitors still flock to Northern Plains due to its very close proximity to the west fishing spot and bicycle trail.
+It is the largest of the campgrounds and likely to be the noisiest, but many visitors still flock to Northern Plains due to its very close proximity to the west fishing spot and bicycle trail.

 Juniper Breaks Campground